-where, m is the total number of semesters being considered, S_i is the SGPA of a i'th semester, C_i is the total number of credits in i'th semester.
+where, m is the total number of semesters being considered, $S_i$ is the SGPA of a i'th semester, $C_i$ is the total number of credits in i'th semester.

 - (iv) SGPA should be three digits after the period.
 A fourth digit after the period is not allowed at all.
 For instance, SGPA=3.4999 should be 3.499.
 However, the CGPA will be two digits after the period.
-In this case, if the third digit after the period is ≥ 5 then the second digit after the period will be plus 1.
-For instance, CGPA=3.485 will be 3.49 whereas CGPA=3.354 will be 3.35. - (v) Earned Credit: The courses in which a student has obtained minimum 'D' in 'Theoretical courses' and 'C' in 'laboratory/field work/in-plant training and viva voce' will be counted as credits earned by the student.
-Any course in which a student has earned 'F' grade in theoretical and 'F' and 'D' grades in laboratory/field work/in-plant training and viva voce will not be counted towards his/her earned credit.
+In this case, if the third digit after the period is $\geq$ 5 then the second digit after the period will be plus 1.
+For instance, CGPA=3.485 will be 3.49 whereas CGPA=3.354 will be 3.35. - (v) Earned Credit: The courses in which a student has obtained minimum 'D' in 'Theoretical courses' and 'C' in 'thesis and viva voce' will be counted as credits earned by the student.
+Any course in which a student has earned 'F' grade in theoretical and 'F' and 'D' grades in thesis and viva voce will not be counted towards his/her earned credit.